mumme74/atto-py/README.md

 A new function declaration just ends the previous function body.
 You do need to add space between words, as in any language.

 ## Identifiers
-The language allows for an identifier, such as a function- or variablename, to have almost any character.
+The language allows for an identifier, such as a function- or variable-name, to have almost any character.
 For example the equality **=** operator is actually a function in the corelib that in turn calls the internal function **__eq**

 ## Functions
 A function is declared with this syntax: